floswald/MetaReg/readme.md

 5              group                                          group indicator of whether treated with substance XYZ
 ```

 and here is the resulting JSON string.
-As I said, this will have to be changed to fit into metametrik:
+As I said, this will have to be changed to fit into metametrik.
+Also, there are many packages that write R to JSON, so the one I'm using may not be the best one.

 ```r
 [1] "{\"dataset\":\"Annette Dobson (1990) An Introduction to Generalized Linear Models.
 Page 9: Plant Weight Data.\",\"modeltype\":\"lm\",\"depvar\":\"plant weight measured in grams\",\"expvars\":{\"varname\":[\"Intercept\",\"treatment\"],\"metadata\":[\"Intercept\",\"group indicator of whether treated with substance XYZ\"],\"value\":{\"(Intercept)\":5.032,\"groupTrt\":-0.371},\"se\":{\"(Intercept)\":0.220217695322908,\"groupTrt\":0.311434851400203}},\"gof\":{\"gname\":[\"R$^2$\",\"Adj.
 R$^2$\",\"Num. obs.\"],\"gval\":[0.0730775989903856,0.021581910045407,20]}}"